top of page

 Who is Freedom Fibre?

-Is FTTP more reliable?
+Is full fibre broadband more reliable?

-Is it more expensive?
+Is full fibre more expensive?

-When will the service be available?
+When will full fibre be available?

-How do you get the fibre to my house?
+How is fibre installed to my home?

 Who is Freedom Fibre

-Is FTTP more reliable?
+Is full fibre broadband more reliable?

-Is it more expensive?
+Is full fibre more expensive?

-When will the service be available?
+When will full fibre be available?

 Freedom Fibre - Full Fibre Broadband Installation Guide

-I have more questions, who can I talk to about this?
+I have more questions, who can I contact?

 What is the copper switch-off?

 Most homes and businesses are connected to the internet using the copper network.
 However, unable to cope with modern day connectivity demands, this copper network is currently being phased out with the aim of ‘switching off’ the network and replacing the copper with full-fibre by 2030.
 Full-fibre is the UK’s fastest and most reliable broadband technology and will supply phone lines as well as internet.
 Freedom Fibre is supporting the UK government’s aim of deploying this new, gigabit-capable technology nationwide in time for the copper switch-off in 2030.
 You can find out more here.
+In the event of a power cut, our green ‘active cabinets’ (that feed the fibre – you will likely have seen these on the corner of roads for example) have batteries – they operate on a failover system to switch onto the batteries if the cabinet fails.
+They are put through a test during maintenance annually and replaced if faulty.
+As a further backup, we can source a generator and power the green cabinet on a hook-up cable.

 What is the Gigabit Voucher Scheme?